snowplow/documentation/docs/getting-started-on-snowplow-bdp-enterprise/setup-guide-azure/index.md

 #### Create and Assign Role to Application Service Principle

-Create a custom role and assign it to allow the Snowplow application service principle the ability to create roles to deploy and manage infrastructure resources that make up your pipeline.
+Create a custom role and assign it the "Snowplow BDP Enterprise Deployment" application service principle under your subscription.
+This allows the permission of creating distinct roles for deploying and managing infrastructure resources that make up your pipeline.

 1. Navigate to your newly created subscription
 2. Click into "Access Control (IAM)"